Torres-ssf/shortster-api/README.md

 6. This applications uses `jsonwebtokenNow` to grant an access token to logged users.
   - You will need to provide a MD5 hash from an encoded string from your choice.
 You can generate the hash [here](https://www.md5hashgenerator.com/).
   - With the hash in hands, we are ready to setup the environment variables.
-Make a copy of the `.env.example` to and name it `.env`.
+Make a copy of the `.env.example` to and rename it `.env`.
   - Assign your generated hash to the variable
   ```
   APP_SECRET=generatedMD5HashHere